HPI-Information-Systems/Metis/README.md

 # Metis

+Metis is a framework to automatically assess the quality of tabular data across multiple data quality dimensions.
+The Metis DQ framework (this GitHub repo) is part of the Metis project: [www.metisdq.org](www.metisdq.org)

 ![Overview](images/overview.png)

-## Start the demo:
+## Start the demo and run Metis:
 ```
 python -m demo.getting_started
 ```

-## How to implement new Metrics
+## How to implement new metrics

-To extend the Metis framework and add new data quality metrics, one should follow our interface for easy integration.
+To extend the Metis framework and add new data quality metrics, please check our interface for easy integration.
 ````python
 def assess(self,
             data: pd.DataFrame,
             reference: Union[pd.DataFrame, None] = None,
             metric_config: Union[str, None] = None) -> List[DQResult]:
 ````
-Every metric should be a sublass of ```metis.metric.metric.Metric``` and implement the assess method.
+Each metric should be a subclass of ```metis.metric.metric.Metric``` and implement the assess method.
 This method takes three arguments:
 - **data: pandas.Dataframe**: The DataFrame that should be assessed by this metric.
 This is the primary dataset under inspection.
 - **reference: Optional[pd.DataFrame]**: An optional, cleaned reference DataFrame that can act as a gold-standard / ground-truth version of the dataset.
-Metrics that need a clean version of the data (for example correctness against a known-good source) should accept and use this DataFrame.
+Metrics that need a clean version of the data (e.g., correctness against a known-good source) should accept and use this DataFrame.
 If not needed by a metric, `None` is allowed.
 - **metric_config: Optional[str]**: Optional path or JSON string containing metric-specific configuration.
 Use this to keep the method signature compact; all metric-specific parameters (thresholds, aggregation options, etc.) can be stored here.

 The metric should return a list of ```metis.utils.result.DQResult```.
 This can be only one object if one value is computed on a table level or mutliple DQResults if for example one result per column is computed.

-## Creating a DQResult
+## Output: creating a DQResult

 ````python
 class DQResult: